-What to do when you miss a pill depends on the specific situation: where you are in your pack, how many pills you missed, and whether you started a new pack late.
-This guide is organised by scenario rather than by pill type — so you can find the situation that matches what happened and see the relevant guidance directly.
+What to do after a missed birth control pill depends on the specific situation: where you are in your pack, how many pills you missed, and whether you started a new pack late.
+This guide is organized by scenario for the combination pill (estrogen plus progestin), so you can find the situation that matches what happened and see the relevant guidance directly.
+If you take a progestin-only pill (mini-pill) or a drospirenone-only pill, the pack structure and timing window are different, so use the pill-type guide linked below instead.

-Combined Pill: Missed in Week 1 of Your Pack (Days 1–7)
+Missed a Birth Control Pill in Week 1 of Your Pack (Days 1-7)

-Week 1 is the highest-risk period for missing a combined pill.
-You have just come off the pill-free break, and your hormone levels were already at their lowest during that break.
+Week 1 is the highest-risk period for missing a birth control pill.
+You have just come off the placebo pills or pill-free interval, and your hormone levels were already at their lowest.
 Missing a pill in the first week extends this low-hormone window.

 Take it now and continue your pack